 While removing the root, your dental professional may also need to remove any build up or break down around the root.
-Overall, this can be a simple procedure and with a good professional serving the Farmington Hills are, you will be comfortable and the process will take place smoothly.
+Overall, this can be a simple procedure and with a good professional serving the Lakeview are, you will be comfortable and the process will take place smoothly.

 What to Expect

 When you arrive for the procedure, you should expect to be greeted warmly and to feel comfortable in the office’s atmosphere.
 Good dental professionals will explain the process to you so that you will be in the know throughout the entire procedure.
 He or she (or their assistant) should take X-rays of your problem areas and examine them very carefully before going through with the procedure.

 Before a root canal, you may have pain from the infection in your tooth and root.
 You will most likely be placed on a round of amoxicillin, or another infection-killing drug that your dentist prescribes.
 Killing the infection before the procedure will help with pain also since that is what is causing your tooth pain.
 Ibuprofen is usually recommended for pain, since acetaminophen (Tylenol) is a blood thinner and thin blood is not ideal during an operative procedure– but ask your dentist about what you should take, if anything.
 Your dentist will also help you decide the amount of anesthesia when you arrive for your procedure to be sure that you are comfortable and not in pain while your tooth is being fixed.
 Your dentist will suggest the best post-procedure medications.

 Signs and Symptoms

 How do you know when you need to go with the procedure?
 You ask a dentist, of course!
 But here are some of the main symptoms:

 * Sensitivity to hot or cold exposure to the tooth

 * Pain when chewing or applying pressure to the tooth

 * Swelling or discomfort of the gums around the tooth